danctila/my-school/README.md

 In order to run this project **you will need 3 applications installed** on your machine

 #### 1 - Visual Studio Code
-Install Microsofts Visual Studio Code IDE from [this website](https://code.visualstudio.com/ "this website")
+Install Microsoft's Visual Studio Code IDE from [this website](https://code.visualstudio.com/ "this website")
 <img src="https://github.com/danctila/my-school/assets/134968796/93371555-3f98-4708-b17d-56a4ab4233ea" alt="visual studio code website" width="800"/>
 #### 2 - Node JS
 Install Node JS from [this website](https://nodejs.org/en "this website") onto your machine to be able to run the start commands for the frontend and backend